Average Reading Time: 6 minutes, 2 seconds

 When using sunscreens, it is important to know your vitamin D3 levels.
 Some people can make enough vitamin D3 from 10 to 15 minutes of unprotected sun exposure several times a week.
 Many others cannot.
 The amount of time needed to produce enough vitamin D3 depends on the individual’s age, skin tone, the intensity of sunlight, sunscreen use, time outdoors, and skin cancer risk.

-Experts agree that the most beneficial range for vitamin D3 in the body is 50-80ng/ml, which must be determined by a blood test.
-Read more:
+Experts agree that the most beneficial range for vitamin D3 in the body is 50-80ng/mL, which must be determined by a blood test.
+Don’t let sunscreens deplete your vitamin D levels.
+Severely low levels of vitamin D can result in rickets.
+Read more about our Home Vitamin D3 Test Kit.

 - Spirulina – 250,000 IU